 If we speak of God’s government then the law comes in as the means and guide of that government.
 That is why Israel’s “new covenant” writes the law in their hearts and minds, so that after they are brought into the land they will be responsible to do the law and receive the blessings (Deut.
 28:1-13).
 The law of God is the source by which Jesus will rule during the millennium, making judgments in righteousness and justice (Ps.
 72:1-19, 94:15, 96:10, 13, 97:1-8, 98:9, 99:1-4, Is.
 26:9-10).
 You see, the law was always the perfect measure of human righteousness in the relationships man had, with God and with his neighbor.
 When the law was given to the Jews, it was essentially being given to fallen man in Adam on the earth.
 It is God’s religion for man on the earth; it is God’s religion for the world.
 The connection of the law with God’s throne of government was seen when Moses placed the tablets of stone in the ark of the covenant.

-The nation of Israel is connected to the principle of God’s government of the earth.
+The nation of Israel is thoroughly connected to the institution of God’s government of the earth.
 It is part of their character and calling.
 God’s government of the millennial earth centers in a restored Israel, with Jerusalem as the capital city.
 Both the throne of the Son of Man and the throne of David will be in this city.
-The law was given to the Jews to do.
+The law was given to the Jews to keep.
 Heaven and earth will not pass away until all the law is fulfilled by Israel (Matt.
 5:18).
 Through Israel all the nations of the millennial earth will be blessed (Gen. 18:18).

-The church is a heavenly body; she has a heavenly calling; she has a heavenly citizenship.
-Prophecy does not touch on heavenly things.
+There is no wall of separation in Christianity.
+The body is in union with its Head as one new man – something that never existed before, and could not exist or be revealed before the Holy Spirit was sent down (Eph.
+3:5).
+And the Spirit could not be sent until Jesus was glorified to God’s right hand (John 7:39, 16:7).
+This was when the church began (Eph.
+1:19-23).
+She is a heavenly body; she has a heavenly calling; she has a heavenly citizenship.
+Prophecy does not speak of heavenly things.
 The church will physically sit in heavenly places in Christ Jesus and be blessed there with all spiritual blessings – our Father God will make sure of these things; they are His eternal purposes, His ultimate counsels (Eph.
 2:6, 1:3, 3:11).
-The church is not of the world.
-She is a heavenly timeless gap in the history of the world, a mystery that both prophecy and time jump over, while it is said, “Sit at My right hand, till I make Your enemies Your footstool.”
-When God puts Christ’s enemies under His feet, earth’s history, and the Jews, and the computation of time, begin again.
-But it does so without the church.
+Also along this line of reasoning, the church is not of the world.
+Jesus said He is not of this world, therefore we are not of this world (John 15:19, 17:14, 16).
+The church is heavenly.
+Although gathered on the earth at this time, she remains a pilgrim and stranger as long as she remains here.
+The Christian dispensation in which the church is formed is a heavenly timeless gap in the history of the world, a mystery that both prophecy and time jump over until it is finished.